taskiq_pg

 Initialize the schedule source.

-Construct new connection pool, create new table for schedules if not exists and fill table with schedules from task labels.
+Construct new connection pool (if not provided externally), create new table for schedules if not exists and fill table with schedules from task labels.

 Source code in src/taskiq_pg/psqlpy/schedule_source.py